 Gail C. Bradford

 Ms. Bradford graduated with honors from Goucher College in 1991 with a bachelor’s degree in communication, with both general honors and honors in the major.
 She earned her master’s degree in criminal justice, with an emphasis in law enforcement, from the University of Baltimore in 1995.
 She earned her Juris Doctor from Roger Williams University School of Law in 1998.
 She was admitted to practice in Massachusetts in 1998 and in Georgia and Florida in 2000.
 She is currently a member of the United States Supreme Court, the Eleventh Circuit Court of Appeals, and the United States District Courts of the Southern, Middle, and Northern Districts of Florida, and the Northern and Middle Districts of Georgia.
-Ms. Bradford’s practice concentrates on employment law, primarily on behalf of employers, civil rights litigation, and municipal and governmental liability, primarily with regard to police action.
+Ms. Bradford’s practice concentrates on employment law, primarily on behalf of employers, civil rights litigation, and municipal and governmental liability, primarily with regard to public safety matters.
 She represents the firm’s clients at all stages of litigation, from pre-suit claim analysis, to trial, and through appeal in administrative, state, and federal venues.
-In addition, Ms. Bradford regularly advises clients on policies and procedures to limit exposure to liability and also conducts training seminars for clients.
-She also serves on the Animal Law Committee of the Florida Bar.
+In addition, Ms. Bradford conducts workplace investigations regarding employee complaints and concerns.
+She also regularly advises clients on policies and procedures to limit exposure to liability and conducts numerous training seminars for clients.
+She is a member of the Animal Law Section of the Florida Bar.